PUBLICATIONS & PRESS

 FrenchMedia Coverage

-LIBERATION |A new special issue: AI, at the heart of the human
+LIBERATION | Special Issue: AI, at the heart of the human

 Under a set of sophisticated bangs styled like Blade Runner, big blue eyes scan us.
 Are they dreaming of electric sheep?
 Amy Karle, an artist with a purposeful Android look, shares with Ridley Scott more than just a taste for wavy hairstyles.
 The universal and timeless question from a 1980’s futuristic thriller is the basis of Amy Karle’s work: what defines humanity?
 More precisely, can technology redraw human lines?
 Can we change the structure of our bodies?
 Can we recreate the living?
 Amy Karle promotes the improved human, her creations and performances composing the kaleidoscope of possibilities for a cyborg…